d-kuro/scheduled-pod-autoscaler/README.md

 #### type: Monthly

-Write the time in the format of `MM-ddTHH:mm`.
+Write the time in the format of `ddTHH:mm`.

 ```yaml
 apiVersion: autoscaling.d-kuro.github.io/v1